Running a home that feels good—even in the busiest seasons of parenting

 I love how over time, certain scents start to become part of your home’s identity, bringing both familiarity and comfort.
 I keep a few on rotation, and I’ve included my go-to’s which you can shop below.
 I use Diptyque’s Baies interior scent for the main living areas (a blend of floral and fruit) and Aesop’s Olous Aromatique Room Spray for the bathrooms (with grapefruit, jasmine, and galbanum, it’s fresh and woody).

-After a long day at work or with the kids, it’s feels good to come home to a space that smells like ours.
+After a long day at work or with the kids, it’s feels good to come home and instantly feel a connection to your space.

 You’d only have to scroll a few posts of my Instagram to see how often flowers show up in our home.
 Yes, I love them—but more than that, bringing something from outside in really does shift the feeling of a room.

-Even just a handful from the garden or local grocer can soften the energy of a space.
+Even just a handful from the garden or local grocer can soften the energy of a space and make you feel better.
 Arranging them has become a bit of a ritual; even if the boys are running around while I do it, it’s ten minutes just for me.
 Highly recommend.